VKCOM/noverify/docs/getting_started.md

 But if you look at them, you can see that most of them are variables named `$null`.
 Perhaps this is a way to show that the variable is not being used.

-Let's set up a regex to identify unused variables.

 We need to match the name `null`, so a simple `^null$` regex will suffice.

 Let's redefine the regex and run the analysis.